 Interviews for Minnesota students will be held February 12-13, 2017.
 Interviews for students from outside Minnesota will be held on February 27, 2017.

-All interviewees are encouraged to complete their FAFSA by the March 15th priority deadline, as the FAFSA results are needed prior to Intercultural LEAD selection.
+All interviewees are encouraged to complete their FAFSA by the February 1, as the FAFSA results are needed prior to Intercultural LEAD selection.
 The College of Saint Benedict (women) FAFSA code is 002341 and the Saint John’s University (men) FAFSA code is 002379.

 8. When does the program start?